transpocamp/transportationcamp.org/events/dc-2017/index.markdown

 <span style="color: red">Metro alert: No Silver Line service at Virginia Sq; Orange Line will have 20-min headways; downtown DC segment to use buses.
 See [Weekend service adjustments](https://www.wmata.com/service/status/details/2017-01-06-weekend-adjustments.cfm).</span>

+In the event of a weather delay, we will ❄️
+1. announce via [@transpocamp](https://twitter.com/transpocamp) (also watch [@mobilitylabteam](https://twitter.com/mobilitylabteam))
+2. post message on this page
+3. email attendees using the address they registered with via [nVite](nvite.com/transpo17/).

 Registration is now open: [nvite.com/transpo17](https://nvite.com/transpo17/d325).
 Ticket prices are $45.
 Thanks to a generous grant from [AASHTO](http://www.transportation.org/), we have a limited number of student tickets at $25 (students must register using a ".edu" email,